 5) The indispensable framework for monetary reform and related resources.

-7) And, if you scroll back up to the top of this page (above the summit of Mt.
-Washington / Mr. Kodaakwadjo), you will be granted a glimpse of the December “2019 Inauguration.”
-A heartfelt welcome, 75 years after the fact, to join us in setting a further cornerstone for the work.
+7) Finally, if you scroll back up to the top of this page (above the summit of Mt.
+Washington / Mr. Kodaakwadjo), you will be granted a glimpse of the September 29, “2020 Global Summit.”
+A heartfelt welcome, 75 years after the original Bretton Woods Conference, to join us in setting a further cornerstone for the work.
 The “Resources” behind these labors and the “Working Circles” that would realize them invite your consideration thereto.

 “E Pluribus Unum / Out of Many, One”